 They usually post multiple jobs at a time and their headlines can use words like:

 - URGENT! or ASAP!
 I would be careful.
 I am skeptical of positions like this.
 Chances are they are going to rush you into a job.
 It depends, but it's not usually a good sign.
 I think most good schools wouldn't wait until last minute to hire a teacher.
 It's also possible a teacher quit too.
-Or whatever.
-I don't like to be rushed so it's your call.
+Personally I don't like to be rushed so it's your call, but don't say I told you so.

 - HOT JOBS!